AVHopp/baybe_dev/README.md

 ## ⚡ Quick Start

+This is just a small test to have a change.

 Let us consider a simple experiment where we control three parameters and want to maximize a single target called `Yield`.